👑 April 2026 New minimum wage rates now in effect. Updated from 1 April 2026.

 Age Band Rate per Hour Annual (40hr week) Monthly (gross) vs 2025/26 % Increase

-Annual salary calculated as: hourly rate × 40 hours × 52 weeks.
-The apprentice rate applies to apprentices under 19, or those aged 19+ in the first year of their apprenticeship.
+Annual salary: hourly rate × 40 hours × 52 weeks.
+The apprentice rate applies to apprentices under 19, or aged 19+ in their first year.
 After year 1, apprentices aged 19+ receive the standard rate for their age band.

 🛠